kinbiko/mentoring/students/perrymant/21-docker.md

 ENV TOMCAT_MINOR_VERSION 8.0.11
 ENV CATALINA_HOME /tomcat
 ```
-- This dockerfile will need to be built with: `$ docker build -f Dockerfile -t demo/spring:maven-3.3-jdk-8`
+- The above dockerfile will need to be built with: `$ docker build -t demo/spring:maven-3.3-jdk-8 .`.